- Our Hospital

 Charity – Action Duchenne

 Duchenne muscular dystrophy is the most common fatal genetic disorder diagnosed in childhood, affecting approximately 1 in every 3,500 live male births.
-We raised over £4100.
-All year staff and colleagues were raising money in a number of different activities.
+We raised over £4,000

 Charity – St Luke’s Hospice

-We raised over £3,300 for St Luke’s Hospice in Sheffield – an incredible achievement.
-The money raised helped St Luke’s Hospice care for people whose illnesses are no longer curable, enabling them to achieve the best possible quality of life during the final stages of their illness.
+St Luke’s Hospice care for people whose illnesses are no longer curable, enabling them to achieve the best possible quality of life during the final stages of their illness.
+We raised over £5,000

 St Wilfrid’s Day Centre for the Homeless, Vulnerable and Socially Excluded

 Claremont is also delighted to support St Wilfrid’s Day Centre for the homeless, vulnerable and socially excluded in Sheffield.
 The Centre has developed through the years and is now one of the largest day centres in the north, offering more services under one roof than any other project.
-Their new ‘Residential Project’ is now complete on Queens Road in Sheffield.
-In addition the Centre has educational classes that include literacy, numeracy, art, drama and cooking, and two large allotments where fruit and vegetables are grown to produce a daily three course meal.
+The Centre has educational classes that include literacy, numeracy, art, drama and cooking, and two large allotments where fruit and vegetables are grown to produce a daily three course meal.
 The skills workshop is famous locally and recently a gift shop has been opened selling goods made by the clients.